apohllo/ror-tasks/task-2/Readme.md

 *indirect outputs* of the tested class.
 This is achieved by *requiring* that particular messages will be sent to the cooperating objects or by requiring that particular messages *will not* be sent.
-Although mocks also provide the indirect inputs for the test, they primary intent is checking what messages are sent by the tested class (i.e. what outputs are produced).
+Although mocks also provide the indirect inputs for the test, their primary intent is checking what messages are sent by the tested class (i.e. what outputs are produced).
 So the test will fail not only when a direct result of the test (i.e. the value returned by the method called in the test) is invalid, but also when the tested object have not